Florida school shooting timeline

 3:41 p.m.

-A Coconut Creek police officer detained Cruz in Coral Springs, located about a mile away from the school, and he was "taken into custody without incident," Israel said.
+A Coconut Creek police officer detained Cruz in Coral Springs, the timeline indicated.

 3:50 p.m.